Signia Hearing Aid Reviews

 Pure Charge & Go RIC and Charger

-Pure Charge&Go IX behind-the-ear (BTE) rechargeable hearing aids have a super secure fit that my patients like.
-Another plus is the option of adjusting these hearing aids through the Signia app, or by using tactile push buttons on the devices themselves.
+Pure Charge&Go IX behind-the-ear (BTE) rechargeable hearing aids have a super secure fit that many patients like.
+Another plus is the option of adjusting the hearing aids through the Signia app or by using tactile push buttons on the devices themselves.

-In addition to IX technology, these hearing aids have Own Voice Processing technology that makes the sound of your own voice natural and comfortable to your ears.
+In addition to IX technology, the hearing aids have Own Voice Processing technology that makes the sound of your own voice natural and comfortable to your ears.

 Motion BTE Hearing Aid